 Water management structures.

-Drainage flow direction.
+Historic drainage flow direction.

 Effects on downstream and upstream properties.

 Effects on irrigation.

+Existing and proposed roadways

 Erosion mitigation and runoff control.

+Drainage through the WECS facility area.

 Dust control plan.

+A mitigation plan that addresses the risk of erosion and flooding, including flooding on all adjacent, upstream, and downstream properties.

-For WECS Project located within five hundred (500) feet of an airport or within approach zones of an airport, applicants shall complete and provide the results of the Obstruction Evaluation / Airport Airspace Analysis (OE/AAA) for the Airport Traffic Control Tower cab and final approach paths, consistent with the Interim Policy, FAA Review of Wind energy siting and Projects on Federal Obligated Airports, or most recent version adopted by the FAA.
+For WECS Project located within five hundred (500) feet of an airport or within approach zones of an airport or private airstrip, applicants shall complete and provide the results of the Obstruction Evaluation / Airport Airspace Analysis (OE/AAA) for the Airport Traffic Control Tower cab and final approach paths, consistent with the Interim Policy, FAA Review of Wind energy siting and Projects on Federal Obligated Airports, or most recent version adopted by the FAA.

 A written emergency management plan for review and comment to county fire, county emergency management, and the county sheriff.

-A waste management plan that includes an inventory of estimated solid wastes and a proposed disposal program for the construction, operation, and eventual decommissioning of the proposed wind energy siting and facility.
-In addition, as applicable, plans for the spill prevention, clean-up, and disposal of fuels, oils, and hazardous wastes, as well as collection methods for solid waste generated by the project.
+A waste management plan that includes an inventory of estimated solid wastes and a proposed disposal program for the construction, operation, and eventual decommissioning of the proposed WECS.
+In addition, plans for the spill prevention, clean-up, and disposal of fuels, oils, and hazardous wastes, as well as collection methods for solid waste generated by the project.

 Evidence of adequate legal access and describe how private roadways within the WECS Project will be marked, acknowledge that Platte County is not required to repair, maintain, or accept any dedication of the private roadways to the public use.